zhongke/design-pattern-cpp/README.md

 ### Adapter Pattern
   - Converts the interface of a class into another interface the clients expect.
     Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+### Facade Pattern
+  - Provides a unified interface to a set of interfaces in a subsystem.
+    Defines a higher-level interface that makes the subsystem easier to use.

+### Template Method Pattern
+  - Defines the skeleton of a algorithm in a method, deferring some steps to subclasses.
+  - Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
+    Defines a higher-level interface that makes the subsystem easier to use.